newrelic/newrelic-node-examples/custom-instrumentation/instrument-datastore/README.md

 ## Exploring Telemetry

 1. After making requests to application, wait a few minutes and go to your New Relic dashboard.
 Select 'APM & Services', then 'Example Simple Datastore Application', and then 'Distributed tracing'.
-You should see the following trace groups.
+You should see the following trace groups: `...//query`, `...//batch`, and `...//shutdown`.
 2. Select the `...//query` trace group.
 Then select a single trace and expand it.
 You should see a datastore icon with "simple-datastore" next to it.
 After "simple-datastore", New Relic parses your query for you and describes it.
 In this case, we see `simple-datastore users select` which was taken from our dummy query, `SELECT * FROM users`.

    The reason we see "UNKNOWN" for our datastore is because "simple-datastore" is not a real datastore that can be instrumented by the infrastructure agent.
 For an actual datastore, we would select "Instrument what's missing" and follow the instructions provided.

    ![1723050070487](./image/README/1723050070487.png)
 3. Check out the `...//batch` and `...//shutdown` trace groups and observe the differences.

 ## Description